-The Measure C Funds of the City are accounted for in the City's Local Transportation Fund special revenue fund type within the governmental category using the modified accrual basis of accounting whereby revenues are recognized when they become measurable and available, and expenditures are recognized when the liabilities are incurred.
-The City considers revenues to be available if they are collected within 60 days of the end of the current fiscal period.
+The Measure C Funds of the City are accounted for in the special revenue fund type within the governmental category using the modified accrual basis of accounting whereby revenues are recognized when they become measurable and available and expenditures are recognized when the liabilities are incurred.

 Intergovernmental revenues (primarily grants and subventions), which are received as reimbursement for specific purposes or projects, are recognized based upon the expenditures recorded.
-Intergovernmental revenues, which are usually unrestricted as to use, are revocable only for failure to meet prescribed compliance requirements and are reflected as revenues at the time of receipt or earlier, if they meet the availability criterion.
+Intergovernmental revenues, which are usually unrestricted as to use are revocable only for failure to meet prescribed compliance requirements, are reflected as revenues at the time of receipt or earlier, if they meet the availability criterion.